jdcheek/pc-game-deals/README.md

 ## PC-GAME-DEALS with NextJS

-This is a website I built as an exercise in NextJS and is deployed on Netlify at [pc-game-deals.netlify.app](https://pc-game-deals.netlify.app/)
+This is a website I built as an exercise in NextJS and is deployed [here](https://www.pcgame.deals/)

 ---